EddieDover/fvtt-party-sheet/TEMPLATE_README.md

 **rowspan** - This _optional_ property controls the row span of the cells in the column.
 If this is set, you **MUST** also place a corresponding empty row (or rows) below the main row in your template, and use the **type** of **span** (see the **span** element above).

+**colspan** - This _optional_ property controls the column span of the cells.
+If this is set, the cell will span across the specified number of columns.
+You **MUST** ensure that subsequent columns in the same row account for this spanning by having fewer total columns, or the table layout may break.

+**showTotal** - This _optional_ property, when set to `true`, will display a total sum for that column in a footer row.
+The column must contain numeric values for the total to be calculated.
+Non-numeric values will be ignored in the calculation.
+Example: `"showTotal": true`

 **text** - This property is either a **string**, **boolean**, or an **array** of objects based on if you're using **direct-complex** or not.
 See examples below.

 ### Text - accepted values